 Political science provides a broad liberal arts education while focusing on politics and public life.
+Students can network with alumni and learn how their liberal arts education can translate to a successful career after they graduate through Weinberg’s Student-Alumni Engagement Program.
 Through strong relationships and the use of the alumni database, Our Northwestern, our alumni provide critical professional insights to our current students.

 Many students major in political science because of potential career options.
 The most popular of these are law, government service, business, policy analysis, and teaching at every level.
 Northwestern graduates have been inordinately successful in these careers, and many others.
 Indeed, recruiters and advisors know the value of a political science education—with its many skills of analysis and organization—in preparing students for a well-rounded life after graduation, whatever the particular career choice.
 Many undergraduates translate their majors into further education in graduate school in political science or related humanities and social science disciplines.